paulgreg/thermomix-recipes/README.md

 - copies files,
 - concats and minifies JavaScript,
-- appends git last commit hash to html file
+- appends git last commit hash to html file.
-- generates the appcache.manifest for offline use.

 ### Prerequisites

 To build the application, you’ll need rake and grunt (which depends on nodejs).
-For developpement, you’ll need to activate Apache’s rewrite mod (see src/.htaccess file).
+For developpement, you’ll need to activate Apache’s rewrite mod (see src/.htaccess file) if you’re using apache.

 ## Installation